 We are petitioning the Prime Minister, the Most Hon.
 Portia Simpson Miller, to intercede by formally supporting Javed's right to challenge this law, which has no place in a modern democracy.
+We are also petitioning the Prime Minister to follow through on her pre-election promises to hold a "conscience vote" on the buggery law.
 While the legislature may reflect the will of the majority, the Supreme Court has an obligation to dispassionately consider the merits of Javed's case and to ensure that his constitutional rights are recognized and protected.

 We are also calling upon the Prime Minister to champion a legislative effort to rectify the inadequacies of Jamaica's rape laws.
 Currently, rape is defined as vaginal penetration by a penis without consent and carries a sentence of fifteen years to life imprisonment, while anal penetration by a penis is under the purview of the buggery law and only merits 10 years imprisonment.
 Therefore, it is implied that men cannot be raped and that the trauma of anal rape is less consequential than vaginal rape